In2ItChicago/In2ItChicago/readme.md

 [This](https://github.com/ClipboardProject/ClipboardApp/blob/master/data_engine/data_aggregators/apis/library_events.py) is the code that was used to create an API client for that site.
 You can use this as a guide if you need to create your own API client.
 Some sites have APIs that are well-documented and designed for external use.
 These should be used if they are available.

-Some sites may provider an iCalendar feed.
+Some sites may provide an iCalendar feed.
 Try to use the [iCal reader](https://github.com/ClipboardProject/ClipboardApp/blob/master/data_engine/data_aggregators/apis/ical_reader.py) if it is possible to do so.

 ### How to integrate new scrapers and API clients with the core code
 All new scrapers should inherit from [SpiderBase](https://github.com/ClipboardProject/ClipboardApp/blob/master/data_engine/spider_base.py)